You don't have to be a passionate programmer

 Being a passionate programmer does not always translate well into regular programming jobs.
 I love programming but the processes and bureaucracy at a job always came in my way.
-Of Course, some of the processes are necessary - but I am not passionate about processes.
+Of course, some of the processes are necessary - but I am not passionate about processes.
 When my manager asked me to develop a cool-new-complex-feature-in-bleeding-edge-tech in 72 hours straight, without paying for overtime - I didn't care about overtime or insane work-hours.
 That kind of insanity is possible when one is passionate.
 However, if that happened frequently, I'd fire the company.

 And you are absolutely right - most companies that look for passionate programmers are just looking for unpaid overtime from less-experienced programmers.
 Companies looking for "Experts in XYZ" are much better.